interop-alliance/life-server/README.md

 in `docs/`), but remember to launch the server using `./bin/solid-test` rather than `./bin/solid`.

-**Production:** Installing `solid-lite-server` in a production environment will require a valid SSL certificate (self-signed certs will not work).
+**Production:** Installing `personal-data-framework` in a production environment will require a valid SSL certificate (self-signed certs will not work).
 In addition, if you're running the server in Multi User mode, you will need a [Wildcard Certificate](https://en.wikipedia.org/wiki/Wildcard_certificate).

 ### Edit `/etc/hosts` (development/testing only)

-To run the account creation on unit tests, `solid-lite-server`'s test suite uses the following localhost domains: `nic.localhost`, `tim.localhost`, and `nicola.localhost`.
+To run the account creation on unit tests, `personal-data-framework`'s test suite uses the following localhost domains: `nic.localhost`, `tim.localhost`, and `nicola.localhost`.
 You will need to create host file entries for these, in order for the tests to pass.